Courses within FiH

-For doctoral students admitted to the Research School in the autumn of 2021, 18 credits of mandatory courses are included, as shown in the table below.
+For doctoral students admitted to the Research School, 18 credits of mandatory courses are included, as shown in the table below.

 The courses are offered by the Doctoral Program in Health Care Science (PUF-V).
 The program offers courses to provide knowledge of concepts, designs, and analysis methods specifically suited to studying and understanding complex processes related to the health science research field.

 Doctoral students are automatically admitted to the first courses in semester 1.
 For the second courses, doctoral students need to apply the previous semester (see course catalog).
 However, doctoral students in the Research School have priority for courses within PUF-V.

 5294 - Health Science and Implementation: Conceptual Foundations, 2 credits

 5302 - Information Literacy, Philosophy of Science and Research Ethics, 3 credits

 2609 - Basic Course in Medical Statistics, 3 credits

 5506 - Research Communication in Health Science, 1.5 credits